Azure/azure-sdk-for-go/arm/README.md

 [go-autorest](https://github.com/Azure/go-autorest)
 is hand-crafted, we will take pull requests in the same manner as for our other repositories.

-We intend to rapidly improve these packages until they are "production ready."
+We intend to rapidly improve these packages until they are "production ready".
 So, try them out and give us your thoughts.

 ## What Have We Done?